History of The Logo Factory

-Having been involved with the arts since a kid, I had always dreamed of running my own design studio and had originally envisioned a rough version of the TLF concept – a logo design company that worked with small to medium companies to create top-notch corporate identity around 1993 as I thought of ways to build my freelance practice.
+Having been involved with the arts since a kid, I had always dreamed of running my own design studio and had originally envisioned a rough version of The Logo Factory concept – a logo design company that worked with small to medium companies to create top-notch corporate identity around 1993 as I thought of ways to build my freelance practice.
 Over the years it became apparent to me that many small businesses were settling for home-made icons, clip art logos or other less-than-stellar do-it-yourself solutions.

 Trouble was, large agencies were either too expensive, too intimidating, or both.
 Was it possible to work with smaller clients while supplying agency level work?
 I figured it was.
 After all, I was working freelance for these very same agencies who turned over my designs to the end client, but not before marking up my work a thousand percent.
 I imagined a studio that worked one-on-one with clients and by charging reasonable rates, could afford to hire, and nurture, extremely talented designers.
 I imagined the kind of design shop that I would like to work for.
 It wasn’t until I discovered the Internet that the idea was realized completely – when an online personal portfolio quickly evolved into a rudimentary version of The Logo Factory.
 Rather than local clients viewing my work, requests for quotes came in from all over the world.